thuang-power/thuang-power.github.io/_pages/about.md

 <!---
 [Jul.
 2024] My single-authored paper titled "Non-intrusive Enforcement of Decentralized Stability Protocol for IBRs in AC Microgrids" is under the third-round review in *IEEE Transcations on Smart Grid*.
 The preprint version is [here](https://arxiv.org/abs/2310.09450).
 -->
+[Nov.
+7] Congratulations, Imasha and Lars, for winning the **first** and **second** places in the 2025 SDSU Engineering Graduate Research Symposium!

+[Jul.
+2025] As a panel speaker, Dr. Huang was invited to give a talk at the IEEE PES General Meeting 2025.

+[Mar.
+2025] Our paper titled "Data-Driven Design of Stability Enforcement Interfaces in IBR-Dominated Microgrids" is accepted by the IEEE PES General Meeting 2025.
+Congratulations, Beqa!

 [Dec.
 2024] Our group member, Beqa Abulashvili, successfully defended his M.S. thesis.
 Congratulations, Beqa!

 [Oct.
 2024] Our paper titled "A Natural Watermarking Approach to Cyber Attack Detection for Power Electronics- Interfaced Renewables" is accepted by 2024 56th North American Power Symposium (NAPS).
 Congratulations, Imasha and Lars!